Why Selena Gomez Made Sure Women Were All Over Her New Record, From Song To Studio

 Advertisement

-There is some good news for women of color as well: artists from underrepresented racial groups represented 56.1% of 2019’s artists.
+There is some good news for women of colour as well: artists from underrepresented racial groups represented 56.1% of 2019’s artists.

 "Women are still missing from popular music," Dr. Stacy L. Smith of the USC Annenberg Inclusion Initiative says.
-"Yet we do see that the music industry values women of color and their contributions.
-In 2019, over half of the female artists on the popular charts were women of color.
+"Yet we do see that the music industry values women of colour and their contributions.
+In 2019, over half of the female artists on the popular charts were women of colour.
 This is in stark contrast to what we see in the film industry."

 These changes helped women songwriters and producers, who both saw small gains in 2019.
 The Annenberg Inclusionists Initiative posits that the various programs to help locate women working behind the scenes, from Alicia Keys' She Is The Music to Spotify and SoundGRL's EQL directory and residency, are helping to connect people with women in production.
 And that discussing the lack of women in production roles — they still only made up 2.6% of producers in the 2019 data set — is prompting those so empowered in the industry to mentor and work with women.